johnbohunt/Filter.Regeneration/John/README.md

 12+ hours will be needed if the system has been used / open to the air
 The system can be left “unattended” as long as you post on the group SLACK account in the “general” category letting people know that this is running and the heater tapes are on
 No one should touch these heater tapes since they can get quite hot
+!We may want to heat the system before we pull a vacuum, as it seems to be difficult to get the interior to our desired temperature without a medium between the tape on the outside and the catalyst on the inside, or at least it's difficult to get a reading on the interior thermocouple.
 ### Turbo Evacuate the System
 #### Time to Complete: 1-4 Hours
 Since the this step and the next step will be where we actually start regenerating the filters, we will want to move the system to the location where it can vent the Argon/Hydrogen mixture out of the building